GaboTheDemo/Blood-and-Iron-Fleasion-Asset-Dump/README.md

 This repository contains a looot of Blood and Iron assets that you can replace using Fleasion or other similar programs...

-If...
+## Information:
+Some stuff you might want to know before modifying your game.

+- Some of the assets have a different pitch in-game compared to what appears in the game's files.
+- A couple of the victory anthems last longer in the game's files than what they do in game.
+- I could've missed some of the Music Player's tracks...
+There's a lot of them!

+## Recommendations:
+- If the game's sounds are taking a while to load each time you boot the game, disabling the Music Player's tracks helps a lot.

+If you:
-- An asset isn't changing/working
+- Find ouy an asset isn't changing/working
-- You have an asset ID from the game that isn't available here
+- Have an asset ID from the game that isn't in my JSON
-- There's an error in the JSON
+- Find an error in the JSON (From example, I named an asset wrongly)

 Feel free to DM "gabothelynx" on Discord :3!